oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 #### SD-JWT VC without selectively disclosable claims

 SD-JWT VC may not contain any selectively disclosable claims.
-Such SD-JWT VC does not contain `_sd` claim in the JWT body and does not have any Disclosures.
+In that case, the SD-JWT VC MUST NOT contain the `_sd` claim in the JWT body.
+I also MUST NOT have any Disclosures.

 ## Example